mikedvl/WebApiFormatter/README.md

 An ASP.NET Core Web API that provides services for string and number formatting, along with validation utilities.

-✅ Fully covered with xUnit unit tests.
+Covered with xUnit unit tests.

 ---